What Does Weight Maintenance Mean? – Benefits and Strategies

 A healthy weight proportional to your height benefits you in many aspects, including:

-Therefore, it is vital to maintain weight loss to obtain health benefits.
+Therefore, maintaining weight loss is vital to obtaining health benefits.
 You can achieve weight loss targets by changing your diet, eating habits, and exercise.
-Then, in extreme circumstances, people turn to bariatric surgery.
+In extreme circumstances, people turn to bariatric surgery.

 The weight-loss tactics can also help you lose weight and keep it off:

-1. You can aid weight maintenance by adopting effective support systems during the weight loss process.
+1. You can aid weight maintenance by adopting effective support systems during weight loss.

 2. Physical activity is essential for weight loss maintenance.
 Maintaining weight loss requires burning 1,500 to 2,000 calories per week of physical activity.

-Adults should engage in moderate to strenuous physical activity for at least 40 minutes 3-4 times a week.
+Adults should moderate to strenuous physical activity for at least 40 minutes 3-4 times a week.

 3. A balanced diet and exercise are critical weight-loss and weight-maintenance practices.

-To maintain weight, you must continue to apply behavioral techniques.
-Furthermore, you need to be aware of eating as a stress response.
+To maintain weight, you must continue to apply behavioral techniques and be aware of eating as a stress response.

 On the contrary, maintaining weight loss requires attention to eating choices and activity.